How Did the Moon Form?

 As the lighter elements from Earth were flung out into space, the moon absorbed them.
 Eventually, the moon became a dead cinder of rock orbiting the Earth.

-So not only does the Earth has more iron than the moon, but it has a higher density.
-And measurements can confirm these conditions to be true about the moon.
+So not only does the Earth have more iron than the moon, but it has a higher density.
+Measurements can confirm these conditions to be true about the moon.

 When was the formation of the moon?